krypto5863/COM-Modular-Installer/README.md

 The latest official releases can always be found here, nowhere else.

-Be advised, this is the 1.55 LTS support version of CMI for non CR-Edit users.
-For CR-Edit versions 1.57+, go here: https://github.com/krypto5863/COM-Modular-Installer-CREdit

 Ever since the CM3d2 Days, I maintained a very spiffy and personalized Sybaris folder.
 I knew exactly what plugins were in there, what I wanted and what I didn't want.
 When COM came around, the number of plugins and patchers became too great to feasibly build without taking away some serious time.
 Eventually, I got tired of the extra plugins I wouldn't use and the files that felt like bloat to me, so I made this.

 -Modular